 As the new school year is about to start and your college student is heading out for a brand new adventure, there are a few documents to have them sign that will help you keep them safe as they venture into adulthood.

-Estate Planning for College Students
+They’re Not Just for Older People: Why You Need Estate Planning Documents for College Students

-Normally when we think of estate planning documents, we think of adults or aging individuals as the ones who need them.
+Normally when we think of Estate Planning documents, we think of adults or aging individuals as the ones who need them.
 But a Power of Attorney and Healthcare Proxies are not just for older adults, they are also essential for your college student too.

 Once your child turns eighteen, regardless of whether you are calling your child every week, paying their tuition, or paying for their health insurance, without these documents in place you are no longer able to receive information on their health or mental status, make healthcare decisions, or manage their finances for them.